Umbrella companies for contractors

 Leaving the day-to-day administration to the umbrella company is a benefit to many contractors who don’t want such distractions from getting the ‘real’ work done.
 All you have to do is provide your timesheet and details of expenses to your umbrella to get paid.
 In short, umbrella companies make contracting much easier by invoicing the client, chasing for payment if it becomes overdue, processing your expenses and sorting out your tax and National Insurance contributions.

-A contracting career does not necessarily mean flying entirely solo.
-For many, umbrella companies represent the ideal balance between the independence of the contractor and the convenience of the employee.
+For many, an umbrella company represents the ideal balance between the independence of the contractor and the convenience of the employee.